NodEm9/nano-degree-capstone-project-final/README.md

 **This** app was built using the following.

 # Getting Started
-You should be have nodejs and npm installed in your local machine, node actuall have npm packages install with it .
+You should have nodejs and npm installed in your local machine, node actuall have npm packages install with it.
 Install [nodejs](https://nodejs.org/en/) .
 In total the app comprise the dependencies and APIs listed below,

 # Dependencies
 - nodejs